 Director of External

 Hello, my name is Ché and I look forward to meeting as many of you as I can.

-My role is Director for External Communications and my main task is external relations.
+My role is Director for External Relations.
 So, I will be taking a lead in building good working relationships with our stakeholders.

 I co-founded ACP-UK because I firmly believe that clinical psychology is an essential component of our public health workforce both within and outside of the NHS.
 It is essential that we have a regular, reliable, consistent strong voice to make the most of what we have to offer society as a profession.
 My experience is that it is helpful when clinical psychology and psychologists questions itself with the help of critical friends so that we continue to evolve.
 I believe it is possible to promote our profession without diminishing the contributions of others who have similar values and goals.